Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 As a curated list of resources, I have integrity over linking to the work of others and due credits are given.

-Often I am a wrapper around someone else's effort and I try to add a different presentation whre possible as we each find our understanding with a different presentation of the subject.
+Often I am a wrapper around someone else's effort and I try to add a different presentation whre possible, as we often find our understanding with a different presentation of the subject.
 Hence having may teachers enables us all as eternal students to get our heads around sometimes very complex subjects.

 ## About me